jingwenzhang1118/jingwenzhang1118/programing.md

 ## CS50 Introduction to Computer Science

 <img style="border: 0px solid; width: 180px; height: 180px; float: left; padding:0px 30px 140px 0px" src="/images/cs50_logo.jpg" alt="" class="inline-block">
-CS50 by Harvard University is a highly evaluated computer science course that covers different programming languages including C, python and SQL.
-And its topics range from computational thinking, algorithms, data structures, data exploration, to computer science more generally.
+CS50 by Harvard University is a highly evaluated computer science course.
+I used several programming languages including C, python and SQL to deal with issues ranging from computational thinking, algorithms, data structures, data exploration, to computer science more generally.

 Here I include my codes to solve the *Problem sets* of each topic.
 The original questions of each topic (week) can be found on <a href="https://cs50.harvard.edu/x/2023/" target="_blank">CS50's website</a>.
 My codes to address the *Practical problems* and *Labs* of each topic can be found <a href="https://github.com/jingwenzhang1118/CS50_complete/tree/main" target="_blank">here</a>.